JohnLoza/munfrost_erp/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+The setup is just the usual for a rails web app.

+* Ensure that environment variables are set, you can check .env.example file to see what variables the application needs.
-* How to run the test suite
+* run `bundle install`

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* run `rails db:create && rails db:migrate`

-* ...
+* run `rails db:seed`